-You see, this is one meal that some people will politely say no thanks to because not everyone who tries to make this Jamaican delicacy often succeeds.
+You see, this is one meal that some people will politely say 'no thanks' to because not everyone who tries to make this Jamaican delicacy often succeeds.
 First of all the innards must be cleaned by experienced personnel…by that I mean your granny.

-Now frankly speaking, this dish is not the kind of food that Jamaicans advertise to the world that it is one of their delicacies.
-But instead, you’ll find all the other “accepted” foods in all their glory and pomp making it to everybody’s table for acceptance…I sometimes wonder why.
+Now frankly speaking, this dish is not the kind that Jamaicans advertise to the world that it is one of their delicacies.
+But instead, you’ll find all the other “accepted” foods in all their glory and pomposity making it to everybody’s table for acceptance…I sometimes wonder why.
 However, if you get that squeamish feeling about eating innards, as some of my compatriots do, please don’t knock it ‘till you try it.
 Seen?
 Yah Mon!

 Of course you should wash it in a solution of vinegar and water and then remove it from the solution and discard the water.
 Alright, cut the tripe into small pieces… let’s say three to four inches or so.
 Don’t measure the pieces just estimate the sizes, that way you will get a feel for what you are cooking.

 If you don’t have a pressure cooker you will spend a little longer trying to cook this meal.

 Now add water and salt to the pressure cooker, and then add the tripe.
 Pressure it on a high heat for about a half an hour.
 Turn off the heat and wait five minutes before removing the pot from the stove.